North Coast Water Board Program Priorities

 Overview and Purpose

-The National Pollutant Discharge Elimination System (NPDES) program regulates point source discharges to surface waters through the implementation of both Federal and State water quality regulation.
+The National Pollutant Discharge Elimination System (NPDES) program regulates point source discharges to surface waters through the implementation of both federal and state water quality regulation.
 The regulated discharges include treated wastewater and stormwater.
-We write individual permits for wastewater treatment plants and industrial dischargers that discharge treated wastewater, region specific general orders for categories of dischargers, municipal stormwater permits, and implement statewide general orders adopted by the State Water Board.
+Program staff write individual permits for wastewater treatment plants and industrial dischargers that discharge treated wastewater, region specific general orders for categories of dischargers, municipal stormwater permits, and implement statewide general orders adopted by the State Water Board.

 The NPDES Wastewater team drafts these permits for adoption by the Board, acts as case managers for the facilities, oversees compliance, conducts inspections and audits, provides compliance support, reviews monitoring data and other discharge reports, and carries out enforcement actions.

-We coordinate with staff across all programs within the Regional Water Board and work closely with State Water Board, US EPA, as well as our operators and regulated communities to stay up to date on new policies and requirements, challenges to implementation, and to represent the needs of the region.
+The team coordinates with staff across all programs within the North Coast Water Board and works closely with State Water Board, US EPA, as well as operators and regulated communities to stay up to date on new policies and requirements, challenges to implementation, and to represent the needs of the region.

 To implement the federal program mandates of the NPDES regulations, the Regional and State Water Board must meet the metrics set by US EPA’s Clean Water Act Section 106 Water Pollution Control Program Grant Workplan which sets performance targets for permitting and compliance inspections for the wastewater and stormwater programs.
 All NPDES permits must be renewed every five years in order to be considered current.